lana-20/app-distro-solutions/README.md

 Per appreviewtimes.com, as of 2020, average app review time is "24-48 hours"; used to be days or even weeks.

-_Note:_ TestFlight app must be installed on the device.
+_Note:_ TestFlight app must be installed on the device from the App Store.

 ## Google Play - Android Ecosystem